 If you’re now thoroughly curious or confused, it’s all there in the book.
 I swear.

-Violence – There are some depictions of weapons, such as guns, axes, knifes, etc. but these are used simply as props and are never shown in use or in a threatening manner.
-Mudroc brags about past criminal activities (albeit petty crimes) and talks about inflicting physical abuse upon 2D though it’s played up for laughs and is never shown nor discussed in a way to encourage bad behavior.
+Concerning content, there are some PG to PG-13-level profanities and crudities (chiefly potty humor) occur throughout though their usage is not excessive nor is it in a way to insult or demean anyone.
+British profanities are also used.
+Likewise, there are some depictions of weapons, such as guns, axes, knifes, etc. but these are used simply as props and are never shown in use or in a threatening manner.
+Mudroc brags about past criminal activities (albeit petty crimes) and talks about inflicting physical abuse upon 2-D though it’s played up for laughs and is never shown nor discussed in a way to encourage bad behavior.
 Some landscape renderings can be dark in tone or content (such as zombies, garbage, graffiti, alcohol, etc.) but there is nothing in the way of graphic violence or gore.

-Sexual Material – Nothing overtly sexual but occasional crudities do pop up, including a few goofy anatomical renderings intended, again, for laughs.
+Lastly, there is nothing overtly sexual but occasional crudities do pop up, including a few goofy anatomical renderings intended, again, for laughs.
 It’s also no secret that Murdoc has a long line of female admirers, which he brags about, though the details of his sexual exploits are never discussed at length or in graphic detail.
-Granted, all this is done in a spirit of dry humor and the images are are too cartoony to be realistic but both may be deemed as crude by sensitive readers.
+Granted, all this is done in a spirit of dry humor or are too cartoony to be realistic but may be deemed as crude by sensitive readers.
 If you’re familiar with Hewlett’s cult-status “Tank Girl” comics, then the material in Rise of the Ogre is tamer by a few degrees.
 Meaning fewer topless chicks and not a gay koala bear in sight.